dannielnguyen289/kafka-spring-microservices/document/handle-error/README.md

 - Must use a separate database to store and control job status for Spring Batch framework
 - It's convenience if the consumer component has already own database.
 Spring batch can use this DB instance too.

-### Pattern 2: Use retry topic for each consumer group
+### Pattern 2: Use retry topic for each consumer groups

 <div align="center">
     <br />